umccr/driver-analysis/README.md

 --genes_list | Location and name of a file listing genes of interest to be considered in the report (OPTIONAL) --genes_blacklist | Location and name of a file listing genes to be excluded (OPTIONAL).
 Header is not expected and the genes should be listed in separate lines
 --samples_blacklist | Location and name of a file listing samples to be excluded (OPTIONAL).
 The ID of samples to be excluded are expected to be listed in column named `Tumor_Sample_Barcode`.
 Additional columns are allowed
+--nonSyn_list | List of variant classifications to be considered as non-synonymous (OPTIONAL).
+Rest will be considered as silent variants.
+Default uses [Variant Classifications](http://asia.ensembl.org/Help/Glossary?id=535) with `High/Moderate variant consequences`
 --oncodrivefml | Name of folder with results files from [OncodriveFML](https://oncodrivefml.readthedocs.io/en/latest/oncodriveFML.html) analysis (OPTIONAL)
 --oncodrivefml_p | P-value threshold for reporting [OncodriveFML](https://oncodrivefml.readthedocs.io/en/latest/oncodriveFML.html) results (OPTIONAL; defualt is `0.1`)
 --oncodrivefml_q | Q-value threshold for reporting [OncodriveFML](https://oncodrivefml.readthedocs.io/en/latest/oncodriveFML.html) results (OPTIONAL; defualt is `0.001`)